Have you tried my 2 ingredient bagel recipe and thought, “man, that Matt guy is a genius?”

 - Cheesy bagel (see my bagel recipe) stuffed with cheese

-- Pizza bagel bomb
+- Pizza bagel bomb (similar to my pizza muffins)

 - Mac & cheese stuffed bagel bomb